 Instructions

 Lay the pork on a cutting board and using a sharp knife, trim away as much of the thick, white fat on the surface as possible.
 Season the pork generously with salt and pepper.
-(Or prep in advance using the optional spice rub listed below.)
+(Or prep in advance using the optional spice rub listed in the recipe notes.)

 Heat the olive oil in a large skillet or Dutch oven over medium-high heat.
-(Alternatively, you can do the following in a slow cooker that offers a “Sauté” option.)
-Add the pork and cook, turning as the sides turn golden, until nicely browned on all sides, about 10 minutes.
+(Alternatively, you can do the following in a slow cooker that offers a “sauté” option.)
+Add the pork and cook, turning as the sides become golden, until nicely browned on all sides, about 10-15 minutes.
 Transfer the pork to a platter.

-Return the pan to medium-high heat, add the onion, apples and thyme, and sauté until the onion and apples are lightly golden, about 5 minutes.
+Return the pan to medium-high heat, add the onion, apples, and thyme, and sauté until the onion and apples are lightly golden, about 5 minutes.
 Transfer the apple mixture to a bowl.
-If using the optional kielbasa, you may sauté it for several minutes, too, which will brown it and render some of the fat.
+If using the optional kielbasa, you may sauté it for several minutes, too, which will render some of the fat (you don't want to brown it too much at this point).
 Or you may simply add it to the slow cooker as is.
 (I’ve done it both ways.
 It tastes good either way and is simply a matter of preference.)

 Pour off the fat from the pan and then return it to medium-high heat.
 Add the wine to deglaze the pan, stirring with a wooden spoon to scrape up any browned bits.

 Slow-cooker method: Cover the bottom of a 6-quart slow cooker with the sauerkraut.
+(If desired, reserve half and add in the final hour, as mentioned in the recipe notes.)
 Sprinkle with the brown sugar and optional caraway seeds.
 (Tip: Caraway seeds have an anise/licorice flavor.
 Some people love the taste, while others find it pervasive.
 If in doubt, use less or omit.)
 Place the pork on top and surround with the apple mixture and kielbasa, if using.
+(Again reserve some of the apples, as mentioned in the notes section, if desired.)
 Pour in the wine mixture.
 Cover and cook on low until the pork is fork-tender and shreds easily, 8 to 10 hours.
-(Note: If your go-to for pork and sauerkraut is the leaner pork loin or chops instead of the shoulder that I use, they will likely be done far sooner.)
+If holding out some of the sauerkraut and apples and/or adding fresh cabbage, do this in the final hour of cooking time.
+(Important: If your go-to for pork and sauerkraut is the leaner pork loin or chops instead of the shoulder that I use, they will be done far sooner.)

-Transfer the pork to a carving board, and allow to rest for 10 minutes.
+Transfer the pork to a large plate or cutting board, and allow to rest for 10 minutes.
 If you used thyme sprigs, pick out and discard the stems.
-Serving option #1: using a sharp knife, cut the pork crosswise into slices about ½-inch thick or shred it with two forks.
-Place the sauerkraut mixture on a large platter (I use a slotted spoon) and top with the pork.
-Serving option #2: I often shred the pork right in the slow cooker, mix everything together, and serve from there over mashed potatoes-with a side of peas.
+Serving option #1: Using a sharp knife, cut the pork crosswise into slices about ½-inch thick or shred it into large chunks with two forks.
+Place the sauerkraut mixture on a large platter and top with the pork.
+Serving option #2: I often shred the pork right in the slow cooker, mix everything together, and serve from there with mashed potatoes and peas.
+(Some like the pork and sauerkraut served on the mashed potatoes.)

 Oven method: Preheat an oven to 325°F. Cover the bottom of a large Dutch oven with the sauerkraut.
 Sprinkle with the brown sugar and optional caraway seeds.
-Place the pork on top and surround with the apple mixture.
+Place the pork on top and surround with the apple mixture, having followed the sauté steps above.
 Pour in the wine mixture.
-Cover, transfer to the oven and cook until the pork is fork-tender and shreds easily, 4 to 5 hours.
+Cover with a tight-fitting lid, transfer to the oven, and cook until the pork is fork-tender and shreds easily, 3 to 5 hours, depending on oven and size of roast.
+Helpful hint: The connective tissue will be broken down and the pork will be fork tender, juicy, and shreddable when it reaches 190℉.

 Notes